Up to 40 centimeters of fresh snow

 Austria: snow roller brings up to 40 centimeters of fresh snow

-According to the Austrian Weather Service (ZAMG), rain and snow spread from the southwest on Tuesday.
-“Especially from the Zillertal Alps to the Radstädter Tauern and south of them it’s snowing heavily,” reports the ZAMG.
+According to the Austrian weather service (ZAMG), rain and snow spread from the southwest on Tuesday.
+“It’s snowing heavily, especially from the Zillertal Alps to the Radstädter Tauern and south of them,” reports ZAMG.
 Depending on the intensity of the precipitation, the snow line drops to 900 to 400 meters above sea level.
 The wind turns northwest to northeast during the day and blows moderately.
 Afternoon temperatures 2 to 7 degrees.

 According to ZAMG, the focus of precipitation is slowly shifting eastward at night.
 Then it rains or snows heavily in Lower Carinthia to the eastern lowlands.
 The snow line usually drops between 300 and 600 meters.
 In the west, on the other hand, the precipitation decreases and subsides.
 A brisk north wind is also blowing along the main Alpine ridge.